imldresden/evonne/Documentation/README.md

 		</kbd>
 	</p>

-	* **Highlight Justification** (Button 2): Clicking this button highlights the ontology axioms used to generate the current proof as well as the nodes that contain them in the *ontology* view.
+	* **Highlight Justification** (Button 2): clicking this button highlights the ontology axioms used to generate the current proof as well as the nodes that contain them in the *ontology* view.

-* *Format Buttons*

-	* **Show Original** (Button 6): Clicking this button restores the axiom to its default format (*Description Logic* syntax).
+Axiom nodes are also equipped with a *context menu*.
+In addition to the functionalities of the previously mentioned buttons, this menu gives access to the following *formatting functions*:

-	* **Shorten Axiom** (Button 7): Clicking this button shortens all concepts appearing in the corresponding axiom according to the selected *shortening method*.
+* **Shorten Axiom**: this shortens all concepts appearing in the corresponding axiom according to the selected *shortening method*.
 Currently, there are two shortening methods available and can be selected from the *general* section in the *settings menu*.
 The available methods are:

 	* *Camel Case Shortening* (The default shortening method).
 This method abbreviate words based on capitalized letter
 	* *Fixed Length Shortening*.
 This method shortens all concepts to certain number of characters.
 The number of characters can be adjusted by the user.
 	Note that when shortening two or more concepts leads to identical results, unique *numbers* will be appended to them as suffixes.
-	* **Textualize Axiom** (Button 8): Clicking this button translate the axiom into simple *natural language* text.
+* **Textualize Axiom**: this translates the axiom into a simple *natural language* text.
+* **Show Original**: this restores the axiom to its default format (*Description Logic* syntax).

 By default, proofs are displayed using a standard *tree layout*.
 There are two other layout options (*Linear Proof* and *Magic Mode*) that can be found in the proof section of the *settings menu*.